NucleusEngineering/serverless/.journey/02-extend.neos.md

 There are typically three different ways to interact with Google APIs programmatically and we should choose them in the following order:

 1. **Cloud Client Libraries**: These are the recommended option.
 Cloud Client Libraries are SDK that you can use in a language-native, idiomatic style.
 They give you a high-level interface to the most important operation and allow you to quickly and comfortably get the job done.
 An example in the Go eco-system would be the `cloud.google.com/go/storage` package, which implements the most commonly used operations of Google Cloud Storage.
-Have a look at the [documentation of the package](https://pkg.go.dev/cloud.google.com/go/storage) and see how it respects and implements native language concepts like the `io.Writer` interface of the Go progrogramming language.
+Have a look at the [documentation of the package](https://pkg.go.dev/cloud.google.com/go/storage) and see how it respects and implements native language concepts like the `io.Writer` interface of the Go programming language.

 2. **Google API Client Libraries**: Should no Cloud Client Library be available for what you are trying to accomplish you can fall back to using a Google API Client Library.
 These libraries are auto-generated and should be available for almost all Google APIs.